Travis Green: Coaching career

 Green at Vancouver Canucks training camp in 2015.

 After finishing his playing career, Green was hired by the Portland Winterhawks as an assistant coach and assistant general manager in 2008.
 Midway through the 2012–13 season, head coach and general manager Mike Johnston was suspended by the WHL for player-benefit violations.
 Green took over as interim head coach, finishing with a 37–8–0–2 record in the final 47 games.
-In the playoffs Portland advanced to the final where they defeated the Edmonton Oil Kings in six games to win the Ed Chynoweth Cup as WHL champions and secure a berth in the Memorial Cup tournament.
-In the tournament Portland lost in the final to the Halifax Mooseheads.
+In the playoffs, Portland advanced to the final, where they defeated the Edmonton Oil Kings in six games to win the Ed Chynoweth Cup as WHL champions and secure a berth in the Memorial Cup tournament.
+In the tournament, Portland lost in the final to the Halifax Mooseheads.

 In the 2013 off-season, Green was hired as the head coach of the American Hockey League's (AHL) Utica Comets, the top minor league affiliate of the National Hockey League's (NHL) Vancouver Canucks.
 In the 2014–15 season, he led them to the Calder Cup finals where they lost in five games to the Manchester Monarchs.
 On April 26, 2017, he was named head coach of the Vancouver Canucks.
 On December 5, 2021, Green was fired as the head coach of the Canucks along with general manager Jim Benning after leading the team to an 8–15–2 record.

+In December 2022, Green coached Canada at the 2022 Spengler Cup.
+This appearance marked Green's international coaching debut.

 On June 22, 2023, the New Jersey Devils hired Green as associate coach in head coach Lindy Ruff's staff.
 He was named the team's interim head coach after Ruff was fired on March 4, 2024.

 On May 7, 2024, Green was named head coach of the Ottawa Senators.
 On April 8, 2025, with four games left in the 2024–25 regular season, Green and the Senators clinched their first playoff berth in eight years.
 Despite losing 5–2 to the Columbus Blue Jackets, they clinched due to the Montreal Canadiens defeating the Detroit Red Wings.